 What I like about it compared to other yogurt makers is that it takes up almost no space.
 There are no cords to mess with, and they can be used anywhere.
 I didn’t think it would hold heat for the whole eight hours of incubation time that I like to put my yogurt through.
 When I tested the temperature at the end of the ripening window, I was happy with how little the temperature had fallen and how firm my yogurt was.
 I only suggest placing a towel on top of the lid to help minimize heat loss.

 I also like its design.
 Most 1-quart canning jars will work with this thermos-style yogurt maker, which makes it very economical.

 Best Low-Power Yogurt Maker for Off-Grid Use

-The Euro Cuisine YM100 is an all-around dependable yogurt maker that comes with the added benefit of having the lowest wattage of all the beginner yogurt makers listed today.
+The Euro Cuisine YM100 is an all-around dependable yogurt maker with the added benefit of having the lowest wattage of all the beginner yogurt makers listed today.
 Since it takes only 13 watts to power, this is an ideal yogurt maker for those on a tight off-grid power budget.

 Part of the reason its energy consumption is so tiny is the seven separate yogurt jars.
 There is more surface area to transfer heat through, so the unit produces less heat overall.

 It’s an excellent incubator for the beginner yogurt maker because it incubates the yogurt directly into seven 6-ounce glass jars, or enough for one person for a week.
 Extra jars are available if you want to make multiple batches over a week.
 If you have a family of four, you can cook up a batch one day, another batch the second day, and have enough yogurt on hand to last two more days.